HerrTuring/react-collection-checklist/readme.md

 - startingValue ( boolean ): Optional property that defines the starting state of the checkbox.
 This will be ignored if persistMode is set to localStorage and there is information already saved.

 - persistMode ( "none" | "localStorage" ): Optional property that defines if the data will persist through localStorage or not.
+This property must be set as a constant, as changing it between states will change the number and type of hooks causing react to crash.
 Default: "none"

 ## MIT License